 This is a huge question and one that I would welcome participating in a roundtable on.

 In my mind, post-COVID could be a defining moment for law firm fees and therefore Partner remuneration, however because of current organizational structures and remuneration models there may be little to no move in the short-term.

-But if that is the case, I personally think firms will be missing a great opportunity to revolutionize the industry that in the end could make them more profitable, flexible, make sure the right people are rewarded with the right incentives and that their spend is focused on the right areas like training, recruitment, remuneration and tech.
+But if that is the case, I personally think firms will be missing a great opportunity to revolutionize the industry.
+That, in the end, could make them more profitable, and flexible.
+Make sure the right people get rewards with the right incentives.
+And that their spend must be the right areas like training, recruitment, remuneration, and tech.
 Conversations around removing the lockstep model and “selling time” have rumbled on for years.
-Post-crisis could be the time that the law sector finally moves forward with a new era in remuneration, but it will take some brave souls to make the decision to move fully to a merit based system.
+Post-crisis could be the time that the law sector finally moves forward with a new era in remuneration.
+But it will take some brave souls to make the decision to move fully to a merit-based system.

-Whilst there is not much we can be sure of at this time, one thing we at GRM are pretty confident of, is that there will be extra scrutiny on every Partner’s personal billings and collections and their “take home” will be reflected in what they are actually, monetarily, bringing to the firm and a gradual move away from guarantees and lockstep models, firstly in-house and especially when hiring additional Partners.
+Whilst there is not much we can be sure of at this time, one thing we at GRM are pretty confident of, is that there will be extra scrutiny on every Partner’s personal billings and collections.
+And their “take home” will reflect in what they are actually, monetarily, bringing to the firm and a gradual move away from guarantees and lockstep models, firstly in-house and especially when hiring additional Partners.

-Law firms around the world have, in the main, acted swiftly and decisively to protect their revenue from the impact of COVID-19.
-Most firms are well capitalized and they want to stay that way, even if their client spend is temporarily reduced or delayed.
+Law firms around the world have acted swiftly and decisively to protect their revenue from the impact of COVID-19.
+Most firms will well-capitalized.
+And they want to stay that way, even if their client spending is temporarily reducing or delaying.